petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/using-workflows/reviewing-assets.md

 # Reviewing Assets

-When an asset's workflow has been [activated](./activating-workflow.md), one or more users have to review it before publication.
-Workflow review processes can be assigned to specific users or to a particular Role (for example: Portal or Site Content Reviewer).
+When an asset's workflow is [activated](./activating-workflow.md), one or more users usually review it before publication.
+You can assign workflow review processes to specific users or to a particular Role (for example: Portal or Site Content Reviewer).
 In the latter case, anyone assigned to that Role may approve or reject the submission.
 For example, if you are using the out-of-the-box _Single Approver_ process, the workflow tasks are assigned to a Portal or Site Content Reviewer or anyone with administrator rights.

 ```{tip}
 DXP subscribers: bulk management of workflow items is possible using the [Workflow Metrics application](./using-workflow-metrics.md#managing-workflow-tasks-in-bulk).